Lithuania

 Implementation of Pillar I and Pillar II

-From 1 July 2024, the Lithuanian Law of ensuring the minimum level of taxation of groups of entities entered into force, which partially transfers and implements the 14 December 2022 Provisions of the Council Directive EU 2022/2523 on ensuring the universal minimum level of taxation of international corporate groups and large groups of local entities in the Union (hereinafter referred to as the Directive).
+From 1 July 2024, the Lithuanian Pillar II Law (hereinafter referred to as the Law) for ensuring the minimum level of taxation of groups of entities entered into force, which partially transfers and implements the 14 December 2022 Provisions of the Council Directive EU 2022/2523 on ensuring the universal minimum level of taxation of international corporate groups and large groups of local entities in the Union (hereinafter referred to as the Directive).
+The current Law delays application of top-up tax in Lithuania that is aligned with the election permissible per the Directive.

 With the exception of the initial stage of activity, the additional tax that should be calculated and paid by the main parent entity of an international group of entities located in Lithuania on the profits earned by such group in Lithuania, as well as the additional tax that would be assigned to international entities located in the territories of third countries for taxable entities of the group, whose location is in Lithuania, is reduced to zero in each financial year in which such group implements the initial stage of activity, but not longer than five financial years.
 The additional tax, which would be calculated for the group of Lithuanian entities, is reduced to zero for the entire transition period, i.e. also for five financial years.